 - Place shift selector in Neutral with the throttle in the upright (zero) position.
 (If throttle is not in the idle position, the throttle position sensor will not allow the engine computer to proceed with a normal starting procedure). - 2.
-Turn Ignition Key to Start Position to operate the starter. - 3.
-Release the Key when engine starts (key will return to run position). - 4.
+Turn Key to On Position to energize the electronics. - 3.
+Press and release Engine Start button. - 4.
 Allow the engine to establish a good idle (30 to 60 seconds) before getting underway. - 5.
 Shift slowly into forward or reverse, allowing the transmission time to engage before powering up.